Special Event Permits

 Step 1: Submit application and supporting materials

 The customer will need to complete and submit our Special Event Application, along with any applicable supporting information, as outlined on the application.
 This form can be downloaded from the link above.
-Applications should be submitted a minimum of 30 business days before the event.
+Applications should be submitted a minimum of 30 business days before the event, unless the event is expected to host more than 3,000 attendees, in which case, the application should be submitted at least 90 days before the event.
 Applications can be submitted via e-mail to [email protected] or hand-delivered to our office at 2145 Suttle Avenue, Charlotte.

 Supporting documentation, like site plans, vendor information, and manufacturer design data on bleachers, stages, scaffolding, etc., are welcomed, and, in some cases, may later be required.
 Please include with your application any and all supporting information that may help us better understand the scope of your event.